 Your faculty adviser is the instructor of your first-year seminar.
 This person will get to know you well and help you in countless ways, especially with your academic vision.

 Your staff adviser partners with your first-year seminar instructor.
 This adviser will assist you with orientation and your schedule, and be your eyes and ears not only to the campus, but also to the larger New London community.

 Your student advisers will provide valuable insight into life at Conn.
 You’ll have at least two student advisers—maybe three.
 Because they were first-years themselves not so long ago, they know what it’s like to be new here.
 They’ll escort your class to various events, help you register for classes, and show you the way around the academic landscape.
 They’ll be there for you all year long and beyond.
 Grab lunch or coffee, go for a walk, check out an event.
 They’re eager to help.

 Your career adviser will help focus your interests into professional possibilities; connect you to career workshops and networking events with our alumni; and prepare you for internships, job interviews, grad school applications or whatever else lies ahead.

 Connections means cohesion.
 You’ll be deliberately pulling together your intellectual pursuits: your classes, your major, your internship, your projects.
-You can achieve this through one of our 13 intriguing Integrative Pathways, or through one of our four groundbreaking centers for interdisciplinary scholarship.
+You can achieve this through one of our 13 intriguing Integrative Pathways, or through one of our five groundbreaking centers for interdisciplinary scholarship.